-Note that using an EM probe could also provide a useful signal.
-An EM probe takes advantage of the fact a changing current through the device generates a changing EM signature, allowing the power analysis to succeed without requiring changes to the circuit board.
+Using an EM probe could also provide a useful signal because a changing current through the device will generate a changing EM signature — allowing the power analysis to succeed without requiring changes to the circuit board.

 Power Analysis for Data Extraction

-Besides understanding program flow, we can also directly extract data on internal busses.
-This allows recovery of keying material for algorithms such as AES-128.
+In addition to understanding program flow, we can directly extract data on internal busses.
+This allows the recovery of keying material for algorithms such as AES-128.
 This works by taking advantage of the fact that changing the internal data bus is equivalent to charging or discharging a capacitor.
 Setting two data bits on the bus to ‘1’ takes more power than setting one data bit on the bus to ‘1’.
-This is not just a theoretical consideration – Figure 3 shows the power usage of a device processing data with differing Hamming weights (HW).
-These measurements were performed on a real hardware platform (ChipWhiperer-Lite), and is something you can easily confirm yourself.
+This is not just a theoretical consideration — Figure 3 shows the power usage of a device processing data with differing Hamming weights (HW).
+These measurements were performed on a real hardware platform (ChipWhiperer-Lite), and is something that you can easily confirm yourself.

 Figure 3: Multiple Hamming weights show different power usage.

-We don’t even claim to need knowledge of the exact Hamming weight.
-We look for just the linear relationship between a Hamming weight and the power consumption, as you can see in Figure 4 where I’ve plotted the value of sample point 978 for various Hamming weights.
+Knowledge of the precise Hamming weight is not required.
+We only look for the linear relationship between a Hamming weight and power consumption, as you can see in Figure 4 — where I have plotted the value of sample point 978 for various Hamming weights.
 Note that there is a very strong linear relationship, and this linear relationship exists only when the correct data-point was chosen.

 Figure 4: Average power consumption vs Hamming Weight shows a linear relationship.

-Rather than having known data and plotting it to find the exact location of this linear relationship, we look for any point in the power trace showing that linear relationship.
-The only way this linear relationship would exist is if our data was the actual data processed on the hardware – that means both the secret key and input data we use to calculate the Hamming weights are the actual ones processed by the device.
-Since we could assume we know the input data, we have to only perform a guess of a single byte at a time of the secret key.
-This allows recovery of the secret key in a very short period of time, assuming no protections are present on the device.
+Rather than having known data and plotting it to find the exact location of this linear relationship, we look for any point in the power trace that shows the linear relationship.
+The only way that this linear relationship would exist is if our data was the actual data processed on the hardware; this means that both the secret key and input data we use to calculate the Hamming weights are the actual ones processed by the device.
+Assuming that we know the input data, we only have to perform a guess of the secret key a single byte at a time.
+This allows recovery of the secret key in a very short period (assuming no protections are present on the device).

 Figure 5: The full AES algorithm starts with an XOR of the Key (AddRoundKey) before performing a lookup table operation.